 Pneumococcal disease is a common and often mild infection, but it can sometimes result in serious health problems.
 These include a middle ear infection, a blood infection, pneumonia, or bacterial meningitis.

 The bacterium Streptococcus pneumoniae (S. pneumoniae), which is also known as pneumococcus, causes pneumococcal disease.

-Invasive pneumococcal disease is a life-threatening condition that is fatal in 10 percent of cases.
-Older people and those with underlying medical conditions have a higher risk than others of serious complications.
+Invasive pneumococcal disease is a life-threatening condition that is fatal in

 Regular vaccinations can prevent many types of pneumococcal disease and the potential complications that may arise.